esemsc-am4224/arastunm/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-MSc Applied Computational Science and Engineering student at [Imperial College London](https://www.imperial.ac.uk), specialising in applied
-AI, machine learning, and deep learning for real-world challenges.
+MSc Applied Computational Science and Engineering student, specialising in applied AI, machine learning, and deep learning for real-world challenges.
 As part of the Earth Science and Engineering department, I work with extensive environmental data, and have access to one of the largest research groups in the university; [Applied Modelling & Computation Group (AMGC)](https://www.imperial.ac.uk/earth-science/research/research-groups/amcg/).